What is Taurine?

 Lack of taurine for normal body function may mess up cardiovascular function and is linked to other conditions like migraines, epilepsy, and stroke.
 It may also cause irregularities in the immune system and abnormal brain, kidney, and retina development.
 That is why it is crucial that infants, especially those born prematurely, are nourished by breast milk (very rich in taurine) or given milk formulas with additional taurine.

-In adults, taurine deficiency may manifest through various symptoms like hypertension, vision problems, cognitive and mental problems, weight gain, and malaise.
+In adults, taurine deficiency may manifest through symptoms like hypertension, vision problems, cognitive and mental problems, weight gain, and malaise.

 7 Benefits of Taurine